hanyuhanyuhanyu/GodzamoKrazy/README.md

   * Press 'r' to pop up the reset window
   * Press 's' to do a manual save
   * Press 'w' to display a wrinkler-info window
-Not all of these work on the Steam version.
 * **GC Clicked percentage** Golden Cookie effiency calculations by default assume all GCs were clicked.
 If for whatever reason you're not clicking GCs, set this to the approximate value for improved calculations.
 Don't touch if you don't know what that means.

 ## Display options